KirstenMayland/cs61databases/partfour.md

-Original plan was to create a front-end on my already existing website (kirstenmayland.me); however, after nearly 4 hours of attempting to connect my database to my website and encountering countless errors (a few detailed below), I gave up and decided to just host it on the local host
+Original plan was to create a front-end on my already existing website (kirstenmayland.me); however, after nearly 4 hours of attempting to connect my database to my website and encountering countless errors (a few detailed below), I gave up and decided to just host it on the local host.

 2 hr general researching and fiddling around with html and php